andrewharp/ComfyUI-EasyNodes/readme.md

 NODE_DISPLAY_NAME_MAPPINGS(comfy_annotations.NODE_DISPLAY_NAME_MAPPINGS)
 ```

 That's it!
 Now your operation is ready for ComfyUI.
-More example definitions can be found in [example/example_nodes.py](example/example_nodes.py).
+More example nodes can be found in [here](example/example_nodes.py).

+Note that ImageTensor/MaskTensor are just syntactic sugar for semantically differentiating the annotations (allowing ComfyUI to know what plugs into what); your function will still get passed genunine torch.Tensor objects.

 ## Features